Trouble With Mussels

 With that, the enforcer and the shaman squeezed into the full boat, which teetered a little as they stepped inside.
 They rowed away without once looking back.
 Sano watched them disappear around the bluff, appalled.
 How would he explain all of this to Bikon?

 Sano turned to the other swimmers, ready to form a plan with them.
 To his shock, he saw that one by one, they were all going out to brave the waves again.

 “W-where are you all going?”
 Sano shouted after them, but either the crash of the waves was drowning out his voice, or the other swimmers just didn’t want to stay.
 Sano was left alone in the alcove.
-The bowl of peanut curry he was saving for Anina had fallen from the boulder he’d left it on, its contents spilled.
+The bowl of coconut stew he was saving for Anina had fallen from the boulder he’d left it on, its contents spilled.

 Sano wished to wait for Bikon, itching to dump the entire story on someone, but the sun was setting.
 It would be dangerous for him to swim in the dark with his bruised midriff and his stiff neck.
 Seeing no other option, Sano set out into the waters, careful to stay near the bluff, but cautious not to bash his feet against the rocks.

 By the time Sano dragged himself back to the market, his limbs were sore, his skin wrinkled, and his cheek felt like there was a stone growing out of it.
 He had discovered during his swim that he had a split lip as well.

 At their meeting place, Sano found Anina pacing back and forth.
 She was holding a folded banana leaf.
 Probably her dinner.